RyGoy/L.A.S.E.R_Analog_Power_Meter/README.md

 We wanted to experiment with L.A.S.E.R. technology for displays and/or manufacturing; Of course safety was in the front of our minds.
 The goal of this project was to use an analog sensor to test untrusted diodes for their actual output values/potential.

 **WARNING AND/OR DISCLAIMER!**
-EYE DAMAGE IS IMMEDIATE AND IREVERSIBLE, IF **YOU** DO NOT HAVE EXPERIANCE WITH ELECTRICITY AND/OR L.A.S.E.R.
+EYE DAMAGE IS IMMEDIATE AND IREVERSIBLE, IF **YOU** DO NOT HAVE EXPERIENCE WITH ELECTRICITY AND/OR L.A.S.E.R.
 SAFETEY PRECAUTIONS THEN DO NOT USE ANY INFORMATION IN THIS DOCUMENT AND/OR ATTEMPT TO CONSTRUCT SUCH A DEVICE.

 ---